Intermittent Fasting and Menstruation for Active Females

 Essentially, you’re still getting yourself into a weekly calorie deficit!
 This will likely result in weight loss, go figure!
 But we would argue that achieving a calorie deficit (if that is appropriate for you) is possible without having to practically starve for several days.

-**We think it’s pretty obvious here that an entire day (or multiple days) without energy coming in is likely to cause more harm than good in an active woman who has performance goals.
+**An entire day (or multiple days) without energy coming in is likely to cause more harm than good in an active woman who is training constantly or working towards increasing performance.

 Positive Impact of Women and Intermittent Fasting